-This Web site features the published writings of Brahma Chellaney, a geostrategist, scholar, author, commentator, and public intellectual.
+This Web site features the published writings of Brahma Chellaney, a geostrategist, scholar, author, and commentator.
 He brings a rigorous and interdisciplinary lens to global strategic issues, including natural-resource geopolitics.
 He is presently a professor of strategic studies at the Center for Policy Research in New Delhi; a fellow of the Robert Bosch Stiftung in Berlin; and an affiliate with the International Centre for the Study of Radicalization at King’s College London.
 He has served as a member of the Policy Advisory Group headed by the foreign minister of India.
 Before that, he was an adviser to India’s National Security Council, serving as convener of the External Security Group of the National Security Advisory Board.

 As a specialist on international strategic issues, he has held appointments at Harvard University, the Brookings Institution, the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University, and the Australian National University.
 He has also been a fellow at the Nobel Institute in Oslo and at The Transatlantic Academy in Washington, DC.
 His numerous peer-reviewed papers have been published in major journals, including International Security, Orbis, Survival, Terrorism, Washington Quarterly, Nature, Security Studies, Asian Survey, Politique Etrangere, Disarmament, and Australian Journal of International Affairs.
 He received his Ph.D. in strategic studies.

 In addition to being a strategic thinker, author, and commentator, he is a columnist, including for Project Syndicate, The Hill, Nikkei Asia, and The Japan Times.
 His work for Project Syndicate is translated into several foreign languages (none of which he understands).
 He has also contributed opinion articles to The New York Times, The Wall Street Journal, Financial Times, Le Monde, The Guardian, The Times of India, The Economic Times, Mint, The Japan Times, La Vanguardia, Straits Times, South China Morning Post, The Hindu, The Guardian, The Australian and other important newspapers.
 And he has often appeared on CNN and BBC, among others.